Federal Judge Partially Blocks Wyoming Oil and Gas Project

 U.S. District Judge Tanya Chutkan ruled on Sept.
 13 that the Bureau of Land Management (BLM) and other federal agencies had failed to properly evaluate the environmental consequences of the Converse County Oil and Gas Project, a 5,000-well development in Wyoming’s Powder River Basin.

-Environmental groups sued to block the project, arguing that the approval process was rushed and incomplete, the drilling would degrade bird habitat, and the massive fossil fuel implications of the project ran counter to the fight against the “global climate crisis.”
+Environmental groups sued to block the project, arguing that the approval process was rushed and incomplete, that the drilling would degrade bird habitat, and that the massive fossil fuel implications of the project ran counter to the fight against the “global climate crisis.”

-Chutkan sided with the plaintiffs, finding that the BLM’s failure to properly assess the environmental effects of the project, particularly with respect to groundwater depletion, amounted to a violation of a National Environmental Policy Act (NEPA) requirement that federal agencies take a “hard look” at the environmental impacts of their actions.
+Chutkan sided with the plaintiffs, finding that the BLM’s failure to properly assess the environmental effects of the project, particularly with respect to groundwater depletion, amounted to a violation of a National Environmental Policy Act (NEPA) requirement that federal agencies take a “hard look” at the environmental effects of their actions.

 The plaintiffs in the case—the Powder River Basin Resource Council and the Western Watersheds Projects—were represented by Advocates for the West, an environmental law organization.
 They claimed in a motion for summary judgment that the BLM’s groundwater model report was “rife with errors” and caused a “serious underestimation of drawdowns,” according to court documents.